percona/pxc-docs/docs/wsrep-system-index.md

 Available values are:

 * `xtrabackup-v2`: Uses *Percona XtraBackup* to perform SST.
-This option is the default option.
+This value is the default.
 Privileges and permissions for running *Percona XtraBackup* can be found in [Percona XtraBackup documentation](https://www.percona.com/doc/percona-xtrabackup/8.0/using_xtrabackup/privileges.html).
 For more information, see [Percona XtraBackup SST Configuration](manual/xtrabackup_sst.md#xtrabackup-sst).

 * `skip`: Use this to skip SST.
-This can be used when initially starting the cluster and manually restoring the same data to all nodes.
+**Removed in Percona XtraDB Cluster 8.0.33-25.** This value can be used when initially starting the cluster and manually restoring the same data to all nodes.
-This option should not be used permanently because it could lead to data inconsistency across the nodes.
+This value should not be used permanently because it could lead to data inconsistency across the nodes.

 !!! note